[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 Barbara.

-on 26 Aug 1768, "on old Seiler's place."
-His will was signed and
+Adam died on 26 Aug 1768, "on old Seiler's place."
+His Will was signed

-witnessed the same day he died.
+must have happened, in my opinion.
 His five known children who grew to

 adulthood were: a son Friederich, (1750-1828), married c1773 Anna